 Home Depot’s 10 strategic decisions of operations management (OM) support the company’s continuing leadership in the home improvement retail market.
 Founded in 1978, the company is now the largest firm in the industry, with Lowe’s following closely as the biggest rival.
 To maintain its industry position, Home Depot needs to effectively address the 10 strategic decisions of operations management, corresponding to the various areas of the firm’s business.
 Effective operations management contributes to the achievement of business goals based on Home Depot’s corporate mission statement and corporate vision statement.
-While other aspects of the business influence Home Depot’s success, the company’s operations management practices for the 10 strategic decisions significantly influence its competency and competitiveness in the home improvement retail market.
+While other aspects of the business influence success, the company’s operations management practices for the 10 strategic decision areas significantly influence its competency and competitiveness in the home improvement retail market.

 Home Depot’s practices for the 10 strategic decisions of operations management highlight the importance of coordinating and streamlining all areas of business.
 Streamlining leads to the high productivity of the company’s stores.
 This high productivity helps maintain service quality and the other business strengths enumerated in the SWOT analysis of The Home Depot.

 Home Depot’s Operations Management, 10 Critical Decision Areas

 1. Design of Goods and Services.
 Home Depot selects the designs of goods under its own brands with emphasis on low price and satisfactory quality.
 The company designs its services based on the criterion of high quality.
 Affordable goods and quality service, including expert advice, attract customers to the firm’s stores.
 Home Depot’s generic strategy for competitive advantage and intensive growth strategies directly relate to this strategic decision area of operations management, in terms of how products are designed for competitiveness and business growth.

 4. Location Strategy.
 The company’s locations are mostly near or in densely populated centers.
 Based on Home Depot’s marketing mix (4P), the firm’s mobile apps and e-commerce websites are also used to reach target customers.
-In this strategic decision area of operations management, Home Depot uses physical locations to reach population centers, and online strategies to fill the gaps in its physical location strategy.
+In this strategic decision area of operations management, the company uses physical store locations to reach population centers, and online strategies to fill the gaps in its physical location strategy.